 In 1988, Kasem left AT40 in a contract dispute with Capital Cities/ABC and signed a deal with Westwood One to launch a competing countdown show in January 1989 named Casey’s Top 40 while Shadoe Stevens replaced Kasem on AT40.
 Six years later, ABC Radio canceled AT40 due to declining revenues, affiliate clearances domestically, and the downturn of the Contemporary Hit Format in general, but was kept on internationally until the end of January 1995.

-Kasem would get into another contract dispute – this time with Westwood over his request to rename Casey’s Top 40 to AT40, given Kasem regained rights to use the name months after the show went off the air.
+Kasem would get into another contract dispute – this time with Westwood over his request to rename Casey’s Top 40 to AT40, given Kasem regained rights to use the name three years after the show left the airwaves.
 After legal wranglings, Kasem relaunched AT40 in March 1998 with AMFM Networks (now Premiere Networks) as Westwood was forced to discontinue their countdown shows weeks after he left.

 Kasem also brought his two spin-off shows – Casey’s Hot 20 and Casey’s Countdown (renamed American Hot 20 and AT20/10, respectively) to AMFM – targeting Adult Contemporary audiences, continuing in those roles as host even after he stepped down as host of AT40.
 Both ended when Kasem retired in 2009.

-Reruns of his 1970s and 1980s countdown shows continue to be popular as both continue to be syndicated to local radio stations, even after Kasem’s death in 2014 (Both shows had a brief run at WLS-FM.)
+Reruns of his 1970s and 1980s countdown shows continue to be popular as both continue to be syndicated to local radio stations, even after Kasem’s death in 2014 (both shows had brief runs at WLS-FM.)
 Sirius/XM also airs reruns of the 1970s on its 70s on 7 channel.

 AT40 of course, spawned numerous imitators (Rick Dees, Dick Clark, Dan Ingram, Scott Shannon, etc.) – and some were even successful.
 And the countdown format Kasem pioneered has also been used in other music formats.
 In fact, Kasem and Bustany also created a countdown for the Country music format- America’s Country Countdown with host Bob Kingsley, which launched in 1973.
 Tom Joyner also did one for the R&B format in the 1980s and 1990s called On The Move.